WOOD CYCLE

 As a partner in helping the world shift to decarbonization, Sumitomo Forestry Group is striving to create a sustainable society with the Sumitomo Forestry Wood Solution.
 We are pursuing decarbonization by managing our wood cycle across three pillars of our operations – forests, wood and construction.

-Accelerate the circular forest business
+Accelerate the cyclical forest business

 We will increase CO₂ absorption volume to contribute to carbon offsetting for other companies and society by establishing a forestry fund and expanding the forest area we own and manage around the world, primarily in Asia.